YolandaDuan/ToDoAPP/README.md

 yarn android
 ```
 ## Run it on your mobile device
+1. Download app Expo Go to your mobile device.
-Open the camera app on your device and scan the code below to view this app.
+2. Open camera on your device and scan the code below to view this app on Expo Go.

 ![App Code](/assets/appCode.png)

 ## Potential features
+- Edit task
-- Modal
+- Search
 - Test
 - Authentication
-- TypeScript
+- Type check, e.g. TypeScript

 ## Reference
 - Nice checkbox: [react-native-boundy-checkbox](https://github.com/WrathChaos/react-native-bouncy-checkbox).